 South of St. Louis, I-55 is the recommended route, as it bypasses the auto dealerships, appliance stores, shopping centers, and other prefab conveniences lining old US-61.
 Passing by the enticing old river town of Sainte Genevieve, the GRR crosses the Mississippi once again, ambling back to the corn, soybeans, and cicadas of southern Illinois.
 Accents, “Bar-B-Q” signs, and Baptist churches leave no doubt that our route has entered the South; in summer the heat and humidity confirm this with a vengeance.
-Fortunately, after leaving the “American Bottom,” the GRR skirts the edge of the Shawnee National Forest, whose shade brings up to 25°F of relief from the temperatures along the roadside fields on a sunny July day.
+Fortunately, after leaving the “American Bottom,” the GRR skirts the edge of the Shawnee National Forest, which has shade that brings up to 25°F (-4°C) of relief from the temperatures along the roadside fields on a sunny July day.

 Occasional levees, raised roadbeds, and brackish seasonal ponds are reminders that the mile-wide Mississippi is only temporarily out of sight of the GRR, which finally crosses into Kentucky beside the giant turbid confluence of the Mississippi and Ohio Rivers at Cairo.

 Top Sights Along the GRR in Illinois, Iowa, and Missouri